Iraqi Style Dog Fight

 (Long pause)

 ATC: Roger XXX, hold your position.
-Deer on runawy NN cleared for immediate
+Deer on runawy NN cleared for

 departure.

-(Two seconds, and then ~ I presume by coincidence ~ the deer bolts from the
+(Two seconds, and then ~ I presume by coincidence ~ the deer bolts

 runway, and runs back into the woods.)

 ATC: Cessna XXX cleared for departure, runway NN.
-Caution wake turbulence,
+Caution wake

 departing deer.